 For the coconut, the recipe calls for Coco Lopez cream of coconut, which is notably not the same thing as coconut milk (and definitely not the same as coconut water).
-Cream of coconut includes sugar and other modifiers and thickeners, and Coco Lopez is an iconic producer of it.
+Cream of coconut includes sugar and other modifiers and thickeners, and Coco Lopez is its most iconic producer.

-Ehrmann infuses his organic vodka with only a single slice of dried pineapple, and no added sugar.
-The richness of dried pineapple means it quickly and deeply infuses the spirit, and lends it a darker flavor than if using fresh pineapple.
-For the fresh pineapple aspect, the recipe calls for pineapple purée, rather than the more commonly used pineapple juice.
-Simply cube up some pineapple and throw it into a blender or food processor and pulse until the purée is smooth.
-Despite the fact that it will end up in a blender with the rest of the drink, it’s still best to purée it ahead of time so it is more evenly incorporated in the final product.
+Ehrmann infuses his organic vodka with a single slice of dried pineapple.
+The richness of dried pineapple means it quickly and deeply infuses the spirit, and lends it a darker, sweeter flavor than if using fresh pineapple.
+For the fresh pineapple aspect, the recipe calls for pineapple puree, rather than the more commonly used pineapple juice.
+Simply cube up some pineapple and throw it into a blender or food processor and pulse until the puree is smooth.
+Despite the fact that it will end up in a blender with the rest of the drink, it’s still best to puree it ahead of time so it is more evenly incorporated in the final product.